derektypist/derek-dhammaloka-cv/README.md

 ## Deployment

-This is deployed on GitHub Pages.
-Repository is at https://github.com/derektypist/derek-dhammaloka-cv
+This is deployed on [GitHub Pages](https://derektypist.github.io/derek-dhammaloka-cv) at the Master Branch.

 Use the command